 The proliferation of decent smartphone cameras and social media has turned us all into photographers.
-But there are still those among us who stand out, either though sheer dedication to capturing every single moment of their lives or simply because, well, they’re really good at taking pictures.
+But there are still those among us who stand out, either though sheer dedication to capturing every single moment of our lives or simply because, well, we're really good at taking pictures.

-If you’re shopping for gifts for one such shutterbug, peruse our collection of gear below – you’re sure to snap up the ideal present.
+If you’re shopping for presents for one such shutterbug, peruse our collection of gear below – you’re sure to snap up the ideal Christmas gifts.

 More after the break...

 Olloclip 4-in-1 Photo Lens for Samsung Galaxy (£60)

 Why should the iPhone get all the photo accessory fun?
 Olloclip has now created a version of its versatile 4-in-1 lens for Samsung Galaxy S4 and S5 phones, giving Galaxians four special photography skills: fisheye, wide-angle, 10x macro and 15 x macro.